KennyMwendwaX/go-frameworks-crud/README.md

 - [Go](https://golang.org/dl/): The application is developed in Go.
 Install the latest version from the official website.
 - PostgreSQL Database: The application uses PostgreSQL as the database.
 Ensure it is installed and running.
-- [sqlc] (https://docs.sqlc.dev/en/latest/): sqlc generates fully type-safe idiomatic Go code from SQL.
+- [sqlc](https://docs.sqlc.dev/en/latest/): sqlc generates fully type-safe idiomatic Go code from SQL.
-- [goose] (https://pressly.github.io/goose/): is a database migration tool.
+- [goose](https://pressly.github.io/goose/): is a database migration tool.
 Manage your database schema by creating incremental SQL changes and/or Go functions.

 ### Environment Configuration